Knrcs/Knrcs/README.md

 ### Hi there 👋

-My name is Knrc and I am an 21 years old Web, Game-developer, 2D / 3D artist and in general very creative person.
+My name is Knrc and I am an 22 years old Game-developer, 2D / 3D artist and in general very creative person.

 - 🔭 I’m currently working on:
-  * On a game called [Redacted] and soon on a Gamejam project 👀 Sep 15th is the day woo
-  * Currently studying Game Creation and working hard to be a Indie dev :>
+  * Currently studying Game Creation and working hard to be an Indie dev :>

 - 🌱 I’m currently learning
   * 3D Character Art